Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Hyposensitivity to sound

-• Receiving comments or complaints about your reactions to sounds
+• Comments or feedback about reactions to sounds

 Smell